kyma-project/cloud-manager/docs/user/README.md

 # Cloud Manager Module

+Use the Cloud Manager module to manage cloud providers' resources from a Kyma cluster.

 ## What is Cloud Manager?

-Cloud Manager is a central component that manages access to additional hyperscaler resources from the Kyma Runtime cluster.
-Its responsibility is to bring hyperscaler products/resources into the Kyma cluster in a secure way.
-Once Cloud Manager as a module is added to the Kyma cluster, Cloud Manager's features give you access to the respective products and resources of the infrastructure providers.
+Cloud Manager is strictly coupled with the cloud provider where your Kyma cluster is deployed.
+The module manages access to the chosen resources and products of that particular cloud provider.
+Once you add Cloud Manager to your Kyma cluster, the module brings the offered resources in a secure way.

+## Scope

+Cloud Manager supports Amazon Web Services (AWS), Google Cloud, and Microsoft Azure (Azure) as cloud providers for SAP BTP, Kyma runtime.

 ## Features

-Cloud Manager can provision the following cloud resources in the underlying cloud provider subscription:
+The Cloud Manager module provides the following features tailored for each of the cloud providers.

-* Network File System (NFS) server that can be used as a ReadWriteMany (RWX) volume in the Kyma cluster
+* [NFS](./00-20-nfs.md): Network File System (NFS) server that can be used as a ReadWriteMany (RWX) volume in the Kyma cluster.
-* Virtual Private Cloud (VPC) Peering between your project and the Kyma cluster
+* [VPC peering](./00-30-vpc-peering.md): Virtual Private Cloud (VPC) peering between your Kyma runtime and remote cloud provider's project, account, or subscription.
+* [Redis](./00-40-redis.md): cloud provider-flavored cache that can be used in your Kyma cluster.

+> [!NOTE]
+> The NFS feature is offered for Google Cloud and AWS only.

 ## Architecture

-Kyma Cloud Manager Operator runs in Kyma Control Plane and does remote reconciliation on Kyma clusters that have the Cloud Manager module added.
-It brings various Custom Resource Definitions (CRDs) each representing a specific cloud resource from the underlying cloud provider subscription.

 ## API / Custom Resources Definitions

-For more information on Cloud Manager's API and custom resources (CRs), see the [`/resources`](./resources/README.md) directory.
+The `cloud-resources.kyma-project.io` Custom Resource Definition (CRD) describes the kind and the format of data that Cloud Manager` uses to configure resources.
+For more information, see [Cloud Manager Resources](./resources/README.md) (CRs).

 ## Related Information

-To learn more about the Cloud Manager module, read the following:

-* [Tutorials](./tutorials/README.md) that provide step-by-step instructions on creating, using and disposing cloud resources
+* [Cloud Manager module tutorials](./tutorials/README.md) provide step-by-step instructions on creating, using and disposing cloud resources.